-A 1000 Sq Ft unit will have a total weight of approximately 8,800 lbs of composite material.
+The weight of the FRP Shell alone for a 1000 Sq Ft unit will have a total weight of approximately 8,800 lbs.

 Yes.
 The system is designed and calculated structurally by our engineers, using the latest simulation software, in compliance with national and international standards, the IBC, and international building codes.
 These calculations are additionally supported by actual tests of materials and structures already completed.
-Compass Green Homes are designed to withstand the weight of 20 centimeters (7.5”) of soil and plants at the highest point of the structure, which is the most critical.
+Compass Green Homes are designed to withstand the weight of over 100 pounds per sq ft.

 The specific conditions of each place and the relative location of each Compass Green Home will influence the amplification or moderation of the wave that causes an earthquake, and this must be taken into account in any simulation of seismic resistance.
 However, considering that Compass Green Homes are low structures, completely integrated with the surrounding terrain and with an ideal geometry based on curves and vaults, as well as a structural shell made of a flexible and strong material that can adapt to any movement of the Earth, they are perhaps the strongest structures imaginable.
 Under normal conditions, they can easily withstand an earthquake with a magnitude of 8.5 on the Richter scale.

 Yes, and better if they are in relatively high places that are not prone to flooding.
 The design of the Compass Green Homes system has several characteristics that are ideal for wind resistance: on one hand the high load of the earth and it structuring with geo-textiles, and the way the modules are anchored to the foundation beams, guarantee optimum resistance to the suction and buffeting produced by strong winds.
-Also, the rounded shapes of the earth berming, its low height, and the way it integrates to the surrounding terrain presents a profile with the lowest possible resistance to the passage of the wind.
+Also, the rounded shapes of the earth berming, its low height, and the way it integrates to the surrounding terrain ensures that vertical wind loads are deflected horizontally and horizontal wind loads are directed vertically, presenting a profile with the lowest possible resistance to the passage of the wind.

 The materials used in the modules are of the highest quality, and as long as the instructions of the technical manual are strictly adhered to, and all additional materials (sealants, fasteners, waterproofing, geo-textiles) are used according to specifications, you can expect a lifetime of use with very little maintenance.
 With the passage of time, the necessary maintenance or repairs required are minimal and simple address.
 The soil, grass and plant covering protect the structure from the sun’s UV rays and adverse weather conditions.